QuantumOfVacuum/kylebebak.github.io/_posts/Code/SublimeText/2016-03-03-cycle-color-theme.md

             print("Something went wrong.")
 ~~~

 Then, add the following to your `Default (OSX).sublime-keymap`, also in the `Packages/User` directory.
 Put your favorite color schemes in the `color_schmes` list.
-These need to be entered as relative paths, starting with `Packages`, to color scheme files: `{color_scheme}.tmTheme`.
+These need to be entered as relative paths to color scheme files: `{color_scheme}.tmTheme`.

 ~~~json
 {